B2.4 Use objects, diagrams, and equations to represent, describe, and solve situations involving addition and subtraction of integers.

 Activity 2: The Right Choice (Addition and Subtraction of Integers)

-Give a "visual" situation and from it present 3 choices.
-The student must choose the one that describes the situation and then justify their choice.
+Provide a visual representation of a scenario with three descriptions, one of which is correct.
+The students must choose the description that correctly describes the situation and then justify their choice.

-Present the scenarios in the form of paper strips and place them in an envelope (the same scenarios in each envelope - 10 strips per envelope).
+Prepare the scenarios on paper strips and place them in an envelope.
+Put 10 strips of the same scenario in each envelope.

-Divide students into teams of 3.
-One envelope per team.
+Divide students into teams of three and give one envelope per team.

 Examples of questions on the paper strips